Where To Buy Seeds for Microgreens

 What are microgreens?

-Microgreens aren’t a variety of plant.
+Microgreens aren’t a variety of plants.
 They are very young plants harvested when they are in a micro-growing stage before they get much taller than a few inches.

 Microgreens offer a burst of flavor that you’d get with a full-sized plant but without the lengthy growing season requirements.
 They’re also packed with nutrients and easy as pie to grow.